9 Best Ways To Increase Oxygen Levels In Blood

 Woman breathing in fresh air to increase oxygen levels.

+For anyone wondering how to increase oxygen levels in the blood, this is the easiest solution.
 When you spend more time in regions where pollution is less and fresh air is available, your bloodstream gets a large supply of oxygen.
 You may plant trees and shrubs in your garden as they soak in CO2 and release oxygen into the atmosphere.
 You may also resort to jogging or a morning walk by the riverside, a park or green areas where air is fresher to take in more oxygen through breathing.
 Ensure the rooms in your house are properly ventilated as well.
+You may also use air purifiers and keep windows closed during high-pollution days.

 6. Eating Foods With Essential Fatty Acids